What to Know About Selling a House in New York State

 A great real estate agent will provide guidance and expert advice throughout the process of listing and selling your home.
 An experienced agent can help you set an appropriate selling price, provide preparation and presentation tips, will know the best marketing strategies for your market, and will work to find the best buyers.
 A top agent can help reduce hassles and headaches, and save you time and money.

-According to the National Association of Realtors (NAR), about 90% of home sellers work with a real estate agent.
+According to the National Association of Realtors (NAR), 89% of home sellers worked with a real estate agent in 2023.

 Sell by owner (FSBO)